kaminidevi/Full-Stack-E-Website/README.md

 Follow these steps to run this project in Visual studio Code

-Run: npm init, enter
+1.Run: npm init, enter

-npm install express, enter
+2.npm install express, enter

-npm install better-sqlite3, enter
+3.npm install better-sqlite3, enter

-npm install -g nodemon, enter
+4.npm install -g nodemon, enter

-nodemon index, enter
+5.nodemon index, enter

 now open your browser and write localhost:3000 and hit enter, the website will be opened